-the name(s) of your witness(es) to be notified at least 5 working days before the date of the hearing.
+the name(s) of your witness(es) to be notified at least 3 working days before the date of the hearing.

-You are required to confirm your attendance in writing, along with details of your witnesses and your representative.
+You are required to confirm your attendance in writing, along with details your representative no later than xxxxx(2 days before the hearing date).

 Although you are required to attend the appeal hearing in person, you may prepare your written response to the *complaint(s)/allegation(s) for consideration at the hearing which must be submitted at least 5 working days before the hearing.
 Any documents or written response not submitted within this timescale may not be accepted.